Relational Somatic Therapy. Reconnect with the wisdom of your body.

 A human approach to healing

-In a session, I’ll invite you to become curious about the sensations in your body—a tightness in your chest, that knot in your stomach, maybe even the way your shoulders are practically living up by your ears.
+In a session, I’ll invite you to become curious about the sensations in your body.
+A tightness in your chest, that knot in your stomach, maybe even the way your shoulders are practically living up by your ears.
 I’ll use gentle, right-brain-focused techniques like mindful movement, body awareness, or simple breathing to help you get in touch with these sensations.
 And then, bit by bit, we bring the left brain into the mix, using words to make sense of these physical experiences.
 We translate the language of the body into something you can understand and even talk about.

 This process lets both sides of your brain work together, so what’s felt deep down is also seen and understood.
 It creates this lovely sense of balance where the emotional weight doesn’t just hang around in your body without a voice or a way out.
 It gives you a sense of feeling safe in your own skin.
 And from there, healing has this beautiful chance to truly take root.